ottoinfo/UI-Test/README.md

 What Did you use for this?
 --------------------------

 Not Codepen.
-First I didn't want to try to work in limited real estate and I thought this was more that a prototype.
+First I didn't want to try to work in limited real estate and I thought this was more then a prototype example.
+To me this is definetly a ***"FEATURE"***.
 I wanted to write this in a way that I could see my code and demonstrate how I normally work.
 I also didn't want to have to use CDN's for the code sources I wanted.

 [Webpack](https://github.com/webpack) for building and testing server.
 I spent probably a hour setting up this portion.
 Just making sure I had all the assets needed and build would succeed.